Eva Lee Kuney: Career

 Eva Lee Kuney, known as "Lee", was born on April 24, 1934, in Hollywood, California, to parents Leon and Edna Kuney.
 Her father worked in the Hollywood film industry.
-At the age of 18 months she appeared in her first film, Little Papa, one of the Our Gang comedies.
+At the age of 18 months she appeared in her first film, Little Papa, one of the Our Gang comedies, act when she was 18 months old as Spanky's baby sister.
 She was one of about a dozen small children used to fill out the background of Munchkin scenes in The Wizard of Oz (1939), as there were not enough little people to populate the set.

 In 1940, after a two-year drought with no film roles, Kuney's mother saw a casting notice for the role of the six-year-old girl in Penny Serenade.
 Kuney was selected over 500 other applicants.
 She received her first screen credit playing Trina in the film.
-In 1942 she appeared as herself in a comedy play titled "Camera Angles", which featured many young Hollywood actors and actresses playing themselves in a benefit performance for the Anne Lehr Milk Fund.
+In 1942, she appeared as herself in a comedy play titled "Camera Angles", which featured many young Hollywood actors and actresses playing themselves in a benefit performance for the Anne Lehr Milk Fund.

 Turning to dance, Kuney became a contract player for film studios; among her performances were the films Holiday Inn (1942) and White Christmas (1954).

 Kuney graduated from North Hollywood High School.
 At age 18 she accepted a dancing job in San Francisco from choreographer Donn Arden, who then offered her a temporary gig in his new stage show at the Desert Inn in Las Vegas.
 She went on to dance in Las Vegas stage shows starring Dean Martin, Frank Sinatra, and Patti Page.

 After retiring from the stage, Kuney worked as a draftswoman for the Clark County Transportation Department.
 She later volunteered her time and advice to many community theater groups in Las Vegas.

-Personal life
+Personal life and death

 Kuney married her first husband, Arthur "Buddy" Grover, a musician, in 1955.
-The couple had a son and daughter.
+The couple had a son and daughter, Brad and Andrea.
 In 1972, Kuney married Kenneth Feldman, a speech pathologist who later was active as a community theater actor and director in Las Vegas.

-Kuney died on May 24, 2015, in Las Vegas.
+Eva Kuney Feldman died in Las Vegas on May 24, 2015, at the age of 81.